Metrics and Fact Tables

 anonymous_id,

--- Additional columns (depends on your event)
+-- Additional columns (depends on your use case)

 amount,